stherbak/vim-djapy-configs/README.md

 - `C-w`, `<-` or `->` - choose window;
 - `C-u` - undo (don't use just the `u` for undo);
 - `C-r` - redo;
-- `S-q` - reconnect the swap file - it helps when working with files through SSHFS, after crash.
+- `S-q` - reconnect the swap file - it helps when working with files through SSHFS, after crash;
+- `C-i` - color highlight toggle.

 ... the other buttons correspond to the parameters by default.